Skip to content

 Behavior:

-• Step runs up to retry times before failing
+• Step runs up to (retry + 1) total attempts before failing

 • If retry_delay is specified, wait that many seconds between attempts